gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 type Handlers map[string]func() http.HandlerFunc

 // The is used to load a handler by name
-// It send a http 500 error if the handler does not exist func (h Handlers) use(name string) http.HandlerFunc {
+// It sends a http 500 error if the handler does not exist func (h Handlers) use(name string) http.HandlerFunc {
     method, ok := h[name]
     if ok == false {